 Eric: But what would explain her use of defiling >before< she had the Pristine Tower experience?

 Troy: She became a defiler.
 Any preserver can become a defiler; it’s going back that’s hard.
-3rd

 Eric: I remember you said that TSR kept you at arms length from Dark Sun after your initial work.
 What is your opinion of the “alternate” wizard types that were introduced near the end of the Dark Sun line.
 The Shadow Wizard that empowers spells from the Black.
 The Necromancer that empowers spells from the Gray.
 And the Cerulean Wizard that empowers spells from the Cerulean Storm.

 Eric: What was the inspiration (or design goal) for Bards to be masters of poisons and to remove spellcasting ability along with it?

 Eric: Were the para-elemental clerics a concept which you and Tim had planned on, or was that completely a concept introduced by later designers?

 Eric: What is your opinion of Athasian para-elemental clerics?